Projected Autoregression: Autoregressive Language Generation in Continuous State Space: Training and Generation

 At inference time, generation proceeds autoregressively from left to right.
 Given an initial prompt, the corresponding token embeddings are inserted into the sequence as committed vectors.
 A liquid tail of length $K$ is initialized with low-norm random vectors, representing highly uncertain token states.

 At each generation step, the model predicts updated continuous vectors for the entire sequence.
-Vectors in the liquid tail are updated according to the maturation rule, while committed tokens remain fixed.
+Vectors in the liquid tail are updated according to the refinement rule, while committed tokens remain fixed.
 Once a vector reaches the front of the liquid tail, it is discretized via projection onto the vocabulary embedding matrix and committed permanently.

-This process yields a stream of discrete tokens, while internally maintaining a continuous representation that evolves over time. \paragraph{Classifier-free guidance.} At inference time, we optionally apply classifier-free guidance (CFG) to sharpen predictions toward the conditioned context.
-We compute two forward passes: a \emph{conditional} pass using the full causal mask, and an \emph{unconditional} pass using a tail-only mask that prevents tail tokens from attending to history.
-The final prediction is a weighted combination:
+This process yields a stream of discrete tokens, while internally maintaining a continuous representation that evolves over time. \textbf{Classifier-free guidance.} At inference time, we optionally apply guidance to sharpen predictions toward the committed (conditioned) context.
+We compute two forward passes that differ only in the attention mask: (i) a \emph{context-aware} pass with the standard full causal mask, and (ii) a \emph{context-masked} pass in which tail positions are prevented from attending to the committed prefix (i.e., tail-only attention).
+We then combine the resulting predictions for each position $t$:

-where $s \geq 1$ is the guidance scale.
-This encourages generated tokens to be more consistent with the committed context.
+where $s \geq 1$ is the guidance scale, $\hat{z}_t^{\text{ca}}$ denotes the context-aware prediction, and $\hat{z}_t^{\text{cm}}$ denotes the context-masked prediction.
+This encourages the evolving tail to remain consistent with the committed history.